clarpaul/DevDataProducts_Project/ShinyProject.md

 For all code, see repo <https://github.com/clarpaul/DevDataProducts_Project/>
 App code in subfolder "`Add_Point`"

-The app is a learning tool for linear regression
+The app is to learn about linear regression
 ========================================================
 *Primary Goals*
-- Understand how adding more data increases/decreases p-values
-- Visualize scatterplots for different regression statistics
+- Visualize regression statistics
   * Correlation coefficients
   * P-values
+- Understand how adding data affects p-values
 - See how differently positioned points impact the regression
   * Which points most affect the best-fit line
   * I.e., which points are high vs. low leverage/influence